tc39/proposal-arraybuffer-transfer/README.md

 ## FAQ and design rationale tradeoffs

-### Why do both `transfer` and `fix` exist instead of a single, more flexible method?
+### Why do both `transfer` and `transferToFixedLength` exist instead of a single, more flexible method?

 Most folks seem to have the intuition that the move semantics, being the primary use case, ought to preserve resizability.
 Transferring `ArrayBuffer`s in HTML serialization preserves resizability, and symmetry with that is good for intuition.

-A flexible `transfer` also complicates the API design for a more minority use case, thus the separate `fix` method.
+A flexible `transfer` also complicates the API design for a more minority use case, thus the separate `transferToFixedLength` method.

 ### Why can't I pass a new `maxByteLength` to `transfer`?